 3. Choose your university

-You need to select what university you wish to study your medical degree at.
-It can be located in your home country or abroad, this depends on your preferences and needs.
-The most important factor is that the university of your choice must accept graduate entry and offer a 4-year medical programme.
-If it’s located outside of your home country, you must also ensure this graduate course is available to international students and taught in English.
+You must select the university you wish to study for your medical degree.
+It can be located in your home country or abroad; this depends on your preferences and needs.
+The most crucial factor is that the university of your choice must accept a graduate entry and offer a 4-year medical programme.
+If it’s located outside your home country, you must also ensure this graduate course is available to international students and taught in English.